mstksg/inCode/copy/entries/io-purity.md

 [^strictness]: So, the astute reader will note that I am slightly blurring the line between purity and non-strictness/laziness.
-While it is true that pure languages can be strict, and ordering *does* matter, this demonstration is to mostly illustrate that declarations of items and objects don't necessarily have to correspond to execution and IO.
+While it is true that pure languages can be strict, and ordering *can* matter, this demonstration is to mostly illustrate that declarations of items and objects don't *necessarily* have to correspond to evaluation, execution and IO --- an important point for the next section.

 Also note that these declarations don't always declare integers/numbers.
 `first_n_fibs` actually declares a data structure --- a list that contains